 This dish comes from Amatrice, a town on the border between Lazio and Abruzzi about 80 miles northeast of Rome.

-Il guanciale di Amatrice and the amatriciana: food favored by the transumanti Abbruzzesi sheep carers due to its easy conservation and transportation, and its high caloric value, the guanciale, a sort of cured meat, originally was, together with the pecorino cheese, the only condiment for the pasta, that was called “GRICIA”.
-At the end of 700, with the addition of tomatoes, this dish became famous with the name “AMATRICIANA”.
+Il guanciale di Amatrice and the amatriciana: food favored by the transhumant Abbruzzese sheep carers due to its easy conservation and transportation, and its high caloric value, the guanciale, a sort of cured meat, originally was, together with the pecorino cheese, the only condiment for the pasta, that was called “GRICIA.”
+At the end of 700, with the addition of tomatoes, this dish became famous with the name “AMATRICIANA.”

-The big factories in the North such as Fiat close their gates and most Italians get in their car or on the train leaving the large towns to the elderly and the tourists.
+The big factories in the North close.
+Most Italians leave the large towns to the elderly and the tourists.

 Regional Recipe from Lazio and Abruzzi